pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 This topic tells you how to create two Tanzu Developer Portal plug-ins by wrapping the `@backstage/plugin-tech-insights` and `@backstage/plugin-tech-insights-backend` Backstage plug-ins.
-You can create a separate repository for each of these plug-ins, but it's easier and simplier to do the work for both in a single monorepo.
+You can create a separate repository for each of these plug-ins, but it's easier and simpler to do the work for both in a single monorepo.

 ## <a id="gen-bckstg-app"></a> Generate a Backstage app for the monorepo